kulekriss/kulekriss.github.io/index.md

 ## Testimonials
  But don't just take my word for it!
 Hear what others have to say about their experiences with my blog:

-"Your blog has been a constant source of inspiration for me.
-Keep up the great work!" - Emily
+<i>"Your blog has been a constant source of inspiration for me.
+Keep up the great work!"</i> - Emily

-"I love how you combine technical knowledge with personal experiences.
-Can't wait to read more!" - Mark
+<i>"I love how you combine technical knowledge with personal experiences.
+Can't wait to read more!"</i> - Mark

 ## Get in Touch